healeycodes/PairCode/README.md

 1. Edit `"test"` in `config/config.json` and put in your PostgreSQL server details.

-2. Simply run `npm test` in the main directory.
+2. Simply run `npm test` in the top level directory.